-Play a part in our events & donate today (use the button).
+Play a part in our events & Donate Today (use the button).
 Every $ helps.
-Our current fundraising is for our Nov.
-11th ad in the Spokesman Review.
+Our current fundraising is for publication of “VET LIT 2; So It Goes.”
 If you can’t use a credit card, please send a check to the address below the map.

 Hours & InfoEvery 2nd Wednesday, 6:45 PM

 DonateShop at Amazon and Donate at the same time!
 The donation won't cost you a thing.
 Use the link below: Check it out here

 July 29, 2017, 10 AM to 1 PM.
 Twenty-seven committed souls braved 92 degree heat at the main gate of Fairchild Air Force Base to share little known information about Fairchild.
 Organized by Spokane Veterans for Peace, we were young and old, male and female, religious and secular.
 Black and white.

 Airway Heights residents lined up by the hundreds Tuesday night to receive bottled water after city officials advised residents not to drink or cook with water from city pipes, as it is likely contaminated with chemical runoff from Fairchild Air Force Base.